 The Project originated as a recommendation from the Final Feasibility Report and Environmental Impact Statement (FEIS), Fargo-Moorhead Metropolitan Area Flood Risk Management, July 2011.
 As outlined within the FEIS the Project would have various environmental effects.
 Some of the identified effects were significant enough to warrant mitigation.
-These impacts and mitigation needs were updated through the 2013 Supplemental Environmental Assessment (2013 SEA) and the 2018 Supplemental Environmental Assessment (2018 SEA).
+These impacts and mitigation needs were updated through the Supplemental Environmental Assessment, dated September 2013 (2013 SEA), and the Supplemental Environmental Assessment #2 (2018 SEA).
 Based on the current NEPA analysis, impacts requiring mitigation would include impacts to aquatic habitat, riparian forest and wetland resources.
 For these impacts, mitigation will be implemented to offset these adverse effects to the greatest extent practicable.
-Conversely, other resource types or functions were not deemed to have significant impacts, but could warrant monitoring to ensure impacts stay within those outlined within this NEPA analysis.
-Within this 2018 SEA, this included concerns with effects to river geomorphology, biological connectivity and fish stranding.
+Mitigation is also being included to address concerns of State natural resource agencies regarding biological connectivity.
+Conversely, other resource types or functions were not deemed to have significant impacts, but could warrant monitoring to ensure impacts stay within those outlined within this NEPA analysis including concerns with effects to river geomorphology and fish stranding.